CanExport SMEs - Applicant’s guide

 CanExport SMEs’ stacking limit applies when funding is accessed from different Canadian government sources for the same activities within a project.

 Applicants must identify all Canadian government sources of funding for each expenditure submitted as part of their application.
-If you fail to disclose all other sources of funding, we may be forced to:
+Failure to disclose all other sources of funding may lead to:

 If total Canadian government assistance exceeds the stacking limit of 75%, CanExport SMEs will be adjust the funding to comply with this limit.